-As in the first ten editions, each chapter is peppered with anecdotes, personal observations, and accounts of contemporary events that serve as illustrations of the sociological points I'm making.
+As in the first 12 editions, I've peppered each chapter with anecdotes, personal observations, and accounts of contemporary events that illustrate the sociological points I'm making.
 Many of the examples you will read are taken from today's news headlines; others come from incidents in my own life.

-It would be impossible to write an introduction to the discipline of sociology without accounting for the life-altering occurrences-wars, natural disasters, school shootings, political upheavals, court decisions, economic meltdowns, Donald Trump's latest escapades-that we hear about every day.
+It would be impossible to write an introduction to the discipline of sociology without accounting for the life-altering occurrences-wars, natural disasters, school shootings, political upheavals, court decisions, economic meltdowns, and the like-that we hear about every day.
 So throughout this book, I've made a special effort to provide some sociological insight into well-known contemporary events and trends, both large and small.
 In doing so, I intend to show you the pervasiveness and applicability of sociology in our ordinary, everyday experiences in a way that, I hope, rings familiar with you.

-As you will see throughout the book, it is impossible to understand what happens to us in our personal lives without taking into consideration broader social and historical phenomena.
-Several specific recent developments have had-and will continue to have-a dramatic impact on sociological thought and on people's everyday lives: the lingering effects of the recent global economic recession, a stream of fatal encounters between police and unarmed people of color, the legalization of samesex marriage, and the dramatic growth of communication technology, particularly social networking sites.
-When the economy suffers (or improves), everyone-from tycoons to unemployed welfare recipients-experiences some kind of alteration in her or his day-to-day routine.
-As I was writing this edition, it was quite a challenge to keep up with the most current information on joblessness, hiring trends, home foreclosures, spending patterns, and so on.
-Likewise, each new incident of raciallyor ethically connected violence-whether at the hands of law enforcement, hate groups, or lone assailants-alters the trajectory of race relations in this country.
-Major political events too (like a Supreme Court ruling) can change what we know and what we take for granted about the most fundamental components of our lives-like who can marry whom.
-And how can we analyze the sociology of everyday life without acknowledging the powerful role online social networking has had in shaping the way we learn, relate to others, and ultimately define ourselves?
+As you will see, it is impossible to understand what happens to us in our personal lives without taking into consideration broader social and historical phenomena.
+Several specific recent developments have had-and will continue to have-a dramatic impact on sociological thought and on people's everyday lives: the political fallout brought about by the 2016 election, trends in the global economy, the unsettled nature of race relations and immigration, global climate change, and the continued dramatic growth of wireless communication technology, particularly ever-present social media:

+- As I'm writing this preface, the Trump administration has been in office for 2 1⁄2 years.
+How will it shift global politics, the course of the nation, and the rhythm of our everyday lives after 8 years of a Democratic administration? - When the economy suffers (or improves), everyone-from tycoons to unemployed welfare recipients-experiences some kind of alteration in their day-to-day routine.
+It's been quite a challenge to keep up with the most current information on income, joblessness, hiring trends, home foreclosures, spending patterns, and so on. - Each new incident of racially or ethnically connected violence-whether at the hands of law enforcement, hate groups, or lone assailants-alters the trajectory of race relations in this country.
+And immigration, particularly at our southern border, has become the most volatile cultural and political issue in U.S. society today. - Human intervention has been changing our natural environment for as long as there have been human civilizations.
+However, the global climate is changing faster and more dangerously than at any time in recorded history, permanently altering people's present lives and future plans. - And how can we analyze the sociology of everyday life without acknowledging the powerful role social media has had in shaping the way we learn, work, relate to others, and ultimately define ourselves?

 Thus, you will see references to these-and many other-developments throughout the book to illustrate the interconnections between private life and massive historical occurrences.